 An adult Participant violates this Policy by engaging in an intimate or romantic relationship where a Power Imbalance exists.
 An Intimate or Romantic relationship is a close personal relationship—other than a familial relationship—that exists independently and outside of the sport relationship.
 Whether a relationship is intimate is based on the totality of the circumstances, including: regular contact and/or interactions outside of or unrelated to the sport relationship (electronically or in person), the parties’ emotional connectedness, the exchange of gifts, ongoing physical and/or intimate contact and/or sexual activity, identity as a couple, the sharing of sensitive personal information, and/or intimate knowledge about each other’s lives outside the sport relationship.

-2. Exposing a Minor to Imagery

-An adult Participant violates this Policy by intentionally exposing a Minor to imagery of a sexual nature.
-This provision does not exclude the possibility that similar behavior between adults could constitute Sexual Harassment, as defined in this Policy.

-3. Intentional Exposure of Private Areas
+2. Intentional Exposure of Private Areas

 An adult Participant violates this Policy by intentionally exposing breasts, buttocks, groin, or genitals, or induces another to do so, to an adult where there is a Power Imbalance, or to a Minor.